gwleuverink/eloquent-hashid-binding/readme.md

 This package obfuscates eloquent model's id's when used in url's.
 This is really usefull when you don't want to expose id's to the outside world.

+The route keys are encoded/decoded on the fly.
+You can drop this in any Laravel project without the need for migrations.

 | **EXAMPLE** |                           |
 | ----------- | ------------------------- |
 | Before      | `domain.test/users/1`     |